bitrise-io/workflow-recipes/recipes/key-cache-advanced.md

 # Advanced key-based cache recipes (Beta)

-These workflow recipes are based on the **Save cache** and **Restore cache** steps (currently in Beta).
+These workflow recipes are based on the **Save cache** and **Restore cache** Steps (currently in Beta).

 For recipes about the most popular platforms and dependency managers, check out the **Key-based caching** section in the [README](../README.md).

 ## Key templates

-The **Save cache** and **Restore cache** steps use a string key to use when uploading and a cache archive.
-In order to always download the most relevant cache archive for each build, the cache key input can contain template elements.
-The steps evaluate the key template at runtime and the final key value can change based on the build environment or files in the repo.
+The **Save cache** and **Restore cache** Steps use a string key when uploading and downloading a cache archive.
+To always download the most relevant cache archive for each build, the **Cache key** input can contain template elements.
+The Steps evaluate the key template at runtime and the final key value can change based on the build environment or files in the repo.

 The following variables are supported in the **Cache key** input: